Tour of the report editor in Power BI

 1. The report editor panes

-There are 3 panes visible when you first open a report: Visualizations, Filters, and Fields.
+Three panes are visible when you first open a report: Visualizations, Filters, and Fields.
 The panes on the left side, Visualizations and Filters, control what your visualizations look like -- type, colors, filtering, formatting.
 And the pane on the right side, Fields, manages the underlying data being used in the visualizations.

 Here is where you select a visualization type.
 The small pictures are called templates.
 In the image above, the Clustered bar chart is selected.
 If you don't select a visualization type first, but instead start building a visualization by selecting fields, Power BI will pick the visualization type for you.
 You can keep Power BI's selection, or change the type by selecting a different template.
 Switch as many times as you need to find the visualization type that best represents your data.